aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-font-properties/_index.md

 weight: 110
 ---

-This REST API allows you to update font properties.
-The API returns updated font data in XML/JSON format.
+This REST API updates font properties.

 The resource properties are the following:

 |Property Name|Type|Description|
 | :- | :- | :- |